mauricioabreu/prefetch-caching/README.md

 A simple workflow:

 - Check if each requested segment was prefetched;
-- After delivering a segment, it looks for information about the next segment (`Link` header);
+- After serving a segment, it looks for information about the next segment (`Link` header);
 - If a next segment is identified, it starts an asynchronous prefetch of that segment;
 - When the next segment is actually requested, serving it from the cache if it was successfully prefetched.